isxuowo/mcwiki/Mob-Grinder.md

 ```
 Machine Upgrade: Collects drops and places them on top of the Mob Grinder.
-Ender Upgrade: Enabled player only drops (like wither skulls)
+Ender Upgrade: Enables player only drops (like wither skulls)
 Nether Upgrade: x2 Drop rate, decreases range to 2 blocks
 ```